-What Is Ozempic?
+What Is Ozempic (Semaglutide)?

 Ozempic injection sites should be rotated weekly.
 In the event that you miss a dose, you may administer it within 5 days.
 After 5 days, simply skip the dose and wait until your next injection.
 Speak with your doctor if you miss one or more doses of Ozempic.

 In consultation with your doctor, you’ll be shown how to cleanse the injection site, attach a clean needle to the Ozempic pen, select the correct dose using the dose counter dial, inject Ozempic, safely dispose of the needle, and properly store the remaining Ozempic for future injections.